+Image: Kateryna_MA/Shutterstock.comOriginating in China thousands of years ago, radishes spread west via Egypt during the time of the pharaohs, then to Greece, Rome, and other European countries.
+They found their way to North America in the late 1500s.
 Radishes are quick-growing and generally require 4 to 10 weeks from seeding to harvest, depending on type.
 They are most often eaten raw in salads, but are also stir-fried, pickled, or used in soups.
-Most of the flavoring is found in the skin, and is diminished when peeled.
+Most of the flavor is in the skin and diminishes after peeling.